The Auschwitz Tours

 How big is Auschwitz?

-The Auschwitz Birkenau camp is quite big.
+The Auschwitz Birkenau concentration camp is quite big.
 It has a total area of about 40 square kilometers or 15 square miles.

 Can I take a tour inside Auschwitz Birkenau?